 5.18.1.5 For purposes of the determinations required by Section 5.18.1.3(ii) and (iii), and 5.18.1.6 of this Services Tariff, a Credible Repair Plan is the Repair Plan that would be expected from a supplier: i) with a generating facility that is reasonably the same as or similar to the type and vintage of the Generator; ii) intending to return its generating facility to service.
 A Credible Repair Plan for a Generator that suffered a Forced Outage is a Repair Plan that would also be expected from a supplier with a generating facility that suffered a forced outage that was reasonably the same as or comparable to the Forced Outage suffered by the Generator and which forced outage occurred under the same, or reasonably similar, circumstances as the Generator’s.
 A Credible Repair Plan for a Generator in a Mothball Outage is a Repair Plan that would also be expected from a supplier pursuing a repair to its generating facility which repair is reasonably the same as or comparable to the repair being pursued by the Generator.
+A Credible Repair Plan for the reconfiguration of a HSR’s Generators is the Repair Plan that would be expected from a supplier: i) to reconfigure its facilities to the extent necessary, and/or ii) to obtain required metering, telemetry and other information, to support operation of the remaining Generator(s) under the participation model(s) they will transition to when they cease participating in the ISO-Administered Markets as components of a HSR, consistent with ISO Procedures.

 5.18.1.6 The determination that a Market Participant has Commenced Repair of its Generator in a Forced Outage shall be made by the ISO by the 160th day of the Forced Outage.
 If the Market Participant provides updated information after the 120th day of the Forced Outage and before the 180th day of its Generator’s Forced Outage, the ISO will, as applicable, take such information into consideration to make its determination or it will update its previously issued determination to the extent practicable.
+However, if the Generator in a Forced Outage is an ESR that participates as a component of a HSR, then the ISO will not consider any information submitted by the Market Participant after the 150th day of its Generator’s Forced Outage or update its determination based on information submitted after that date.

 The determination that a Market Participant has Commenced Repair of its Generator in an ICAP Ineligible Forced Outage, which Market Participant has been determined by the ISO to have one or more Exceptional Circumstances that delay the acquisition of necessary data for an audit and review for economic justification pursuant to Section 23.4.5.6.2 of this Services Tariff, shall be made by the ISO as soon as practicable following receipt of necessary data.